marekq/lambda-podcast/readme.md

 - [ ] Add an authentication or other security mechanism to restrict public access to the feed.
 Right now, you can only choose between having the feed fully public or only private to a logged in AWS user, there should be a third option in between for more controlled access.

+- [ ] Add support for more than 1000 objects stored in the S3 bucket.

 Contact
 -------